Arktii/aseprite-outline-merged/README.md

 ### Overview
-This aseprite script creates an outline for multiple layers as if they merged before being outlined.
+This aseprite script non-destructively creates an outline for multiple layers as if they merged before being outlined.
 (It does NOT actually merge the layers).
 The outline is created on a new layer named "Outline"

 Note: aseprite's default outline function will create an outline for each layer individually, this creates an outline for all the layers as a whole

+## Features
+* Generates a single outline for multiple layers without having to merge them
+* Control over which cels, frames, and layers are outlined
+* Customizable outline thickness and color
+* Non-destructive: outline is added to a new, easily removable layer

 ## How to use
 ### 1. [Install](https://community.aseprite.org/t/aseprite-scripts-collection/3599)
-Just download **Outline Merged.lua** and drop it into the scripts folder
+Just download **Outline Merged.lua** and drop it into the scripts folder <br>
 ![image](https://github.com/Arktii/aseprite-outline-merged/assets/72131971/e0be082a-71df-4196-90ba-ac07684303d7)

 ### 2. Run the script (**Outline Merged.lua**)